-Medivir's judgment of this principle with regard to ongoing development projects is presented on page 54 (Research & Development costs).
+Medivir's judgment of this principle with regard to ongoing development projects is presented in Note 12 on page 50.
 Development costs for the product are reported, as of the date when the above criteria are fulfilled, as intangible fixed assets at historical cost.
 Expenses arising before this date will continue to be reported as costs.
 Historical costs include direct costs for the completion of the pharmaceutical, including patents, registration application costs, and product tests including remuneration to employees.
 Amortization is calculated on a straight-line basis in order to spread the development costs over the estimated useful life.
 Amortization begins when the pharmaceutical is approved for sale.
 Useful life is based on the underlying patent term.

 Medivir's other research and development costs are reported as they arise as costs for patent and technology rights, and other similar assets, developed in-house.
-Against the background of the contents of the "Research and development costs" section on page 54, other research work performed by Medivir is judged to be associated with such uncertainty that IAS 38's capitalization criteria cannot be considered satisfied, primarily because of the difficulties in judging whether it is technically possible to complete the pharmaceutical.
+Against the background of the content of Note 12 in page 50, other research work performed by Medivir is judged to be associated with such uncertainty that IAS 38's capitalization criteria cannot be considered satisfied, primarily because of the difficulties in judging whether it is technically possible to complete the pharmaceutical.